hackclub/hackclub/workshops/scrapbook_css/README.md

 To finish off, I'd like to leave you with some amazing customized Scrapbook profiles.

 - The god of Scrapbook profiles: Caleb's scrapbook is too amazing for me to describe.
 Honestly, just [check it out](https://scrapbook.hackclub.com/caleb/).
-- @Ghoshwolf has made a retro themed Scrapbook, view it [here](https://scrapbook.hackclub.com/pauliukas.gec).
+- Ghoshwolf has made a retro-themed Scrapbook, view it [here](https://scrapbook.hackclub.com/pauliukas.gec).
 - Yash Karthik has made a purple Scrapbook, with a few hidden gems.
 Here's a [link](https://scrapbook.hackclub.com/yashkarthik95/).
 - I also have [my own](https://scrapbook.hackclub.com/sampoder) customized Scrapbook profile!
 The theme is always changing, at the time of writing it's Soviet themed.